9aia/thal/pm/BACKLOG.md

 - Unused files/functions
 - Use inferred schemas as DTOs
 - Add nuxt devserver to codeshare container
+- Fix codeshare perms
 - Improve dev contributing guide (commit guide)
-- Fix codeshare perms
 - Add docs about the software architecture
 - Move schemas to their own files
+- Add docs for the difference between roadmap, changelog and "What's New"